 Students are responsible for knowing this bulletin and fulfilling requirements for graduation.
 The University cannot assume responsibility for failure of students to fulfill catalog and curriculum requirements.
 If questions arise about requirements, students should consult with the appropriate department chair, college dean, or the Registrar several semesters prior to graduation.
 Participation in the commencement exercise is required.

-Universally, a normal course load for most graduate programs is 9 credit hours for full time graduate student status.
+Universally, a normal course load for most graduate programs is 9 credit hours for full-time graduate student status.
 However, for this cohort program approach, students will take six semester hours each semester and go year-round.
 All students must complete coursework with a cumulative GPA of 3.0 on a 4 point scale.
 Students who accumulate more than two (2) “C” grades will be dismissed from the program.
 Students must also complete all requirements within a period of seven years following the date of admission to the program.
-The Dean of the College of Professional Studies may extend these limits upon recommendation of the Criminal Justice Department Chair and approval of the Criminal Justice Department Graduate Committee.
+The Dean of the College of Professional Studies may extend these limits upon the recommendation of the Criminal Justice Department Chair and approval of the Criminal Justice Department Graduate Committee.

 Curriculum - 36 Hours Required